team-lab/cell-cursor/README.md

 expression indicate event data object.

 drag resize handler.
-User can drag and resize to column width. ( in html, set style 'max-width' and 'width' to all cell elements. ) and reset by dblclick.
+User can drag and resize to column width. ( in html, set style 'max-width' and 'min-width' to all cell elements. ) and reset by dblclick.

 ```html
 <table>